Learn How to Play the Guitar - for Beginners

 There are many ways to hold your plectrum and several variations to picking.

-There’s a guitar chord system that allows us to visualize and connect the guitar fretboard.
-It’s called the CAGED system and it introduces the guitar fretboard in a logical manner, allowing us to easily recognize chords shapes and transpose the open chord shapes quickly according to our needs by using the barre technique.
+There’s a guitar chord system called the CAGED system that helps us visualize and connect the guitar fretboard.
+It introduces the fretboard in a logical manner, enabling us to recognize chord shapes easily and transpose open chord shapes quickly using the barre technique.

 CAGED Guitar Chord System.jpg